How to Decide What Functions Should be

 The vast majority of businesses take a hybrid approach to sourcing.
 They may perform some functions in-house, offload others to an agency and outsource others overseas.
 But how do you know which tasks your in-house agency should tackle and which should be outsourced?

 Well, the obvious and best advice is don’t outsource what you excel at.
 You never want to outsource any of your business’ core competencies.
 Doing so makes you too reliant on your vendors.
 If you have people in place who are great at performing certain marketing services, leave them to it.

 Instead, outsource functions where you lack expertise.
-If no one on your team understands SEM or MADTech media buying, it might make sense to outsource that work, rather than bringing on additional full-time employees.
+If no one on your team understands SEM or MADTech media buying, it might make sense to outsource that work, rather than bringing on additional full-time associates.

 Remember too, that you can always have an in-house person manage your vendor.
 You can create your MADTech strategy in-house, for example, but have an experienced, outsourced media buyer actually purchase the ads.

 For a more in-depth exploration of your sourcing options, download our whitepaper, The iSOCRATES Guide to MADTech Media and Marketing Services Sourcing.

 Types of Work to Outsource

 Functions that are commonly outsourced are grouped into the following categories:

 - Strategy and Operations Consulting – Many businesses outsource to professional consultants who can leverage their experience to solve strategic and operational problems for clients, giving them the benefit of an external and expert perspective.